 Step 1: Thoroughly Read Gas Water Heater Manual

-Find your water heater manual to get a better understanding where each part of your water heater is located.
+Find your water heater manual to get a better understanding of where each part of your water heater is located.

 Step 2: Turn Down Thermostat